by Jessica Mason McFadden

 I do, however, know about social media news coverage on the issue of Jodie Foster’s Golden Globe moment of ???
 Of what?
 Of Glory?
 Of Relief?
 Of WellIt’sTheHellAboutTime?
 I’m sure we can come up with several thousand labels for it.

 Twitter and Facebook were loaded with opinions and responses.
 Even I chimed (no, Tweeted) in with a heartfelt but bogus public pat on the back for Ms. Foster.
 Like she needed my approval.
 Even if she did, the larger question is: why it was that I needed to give it to her?

 When I began writing this article, I assumed that I was going to write about Jodie Foster’s coming out speech, but I have since changed my mind and decided that I don’t want to do that.
-I don’t want this to be about Jodie Foster and her chosen moment of sharing at all.
+I don’t want this to be about Jodie Foster coming out.
 I want to use my little soapbox moment to respond to the issue rather than to the person— to share myself with all of you and to respond, not to Jodie Foster, but to her respondents.
 After all, what does it matter whether Jodie Foster comes out to all of us or not?
 Should she be living her life according to our visions and timetables?
 Of course not!

 It has taken me a long time to realize this, in my own life, because I, too, have looked to my idols for validation.
 And that’s just what we, as a community, are doing with Ms. Foster: we are looking to her to stand by our sides, to validate and accept us.